 Adam Audio F7 comes with an AR rating of 76 out of 100.
 It is a near-field monitor that is quite a unique device when compared to a lot of its direct competitors.
 It comes with a basket size of 7 inches along with the voice coil of 1.5 inches.

 The cone material is of Glass Fibre/Paper.
 It houses a broad range of frequency that comes in between 44 hertz to 50kHz along with a comprehensive control.
 The monitor has been decked with room equalizer designed for the high and low volumes.

-The device also flaunts a massive front firing type bass reflex with slit port that has been designed to push the overall performance even more.
-The tweeters in this monitor come with the design of hybrid ribbon which is usually found with the devices of high price by Adam Audio.
+The device also flaunts a massive front-firing type bass reflex with slit port that has been designed to push the overall performance even more.
+The tweeters in this monitor come with the design of a hybrid ribbon which is usually found with the devices of high price by Adam Audio.